lululxvi/oh-my-linux-apps/README.md

 # oh-my-linux-apps

 I use Linux for everything.
-The Linux distributions I have used intensively are [Ubuntu](https://www.ubuntu.com/), [Fedora](https://getfedora.org/) and [CentOS](https://www.centos.org/), and they are all good.
-Currently I am using [Deepin](https://www.deepin.org/en/), and I have to say it is beautiful and user-friendly.
+The Linux distributions I have used intensively are [Ubuntu](https://www.ubuntu.com/), [Fedora](https://getfedora.org/), [CentOS](https://www.centos.org/), and [Deepin](https://www.deepin.org/en/).
 Some of my favorite softwares are listed below, see [Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software) for more awesome Linux softwares.

 ## Internet

 - [Dropbox](https://www.dropbox.com/install?os=lnx) - Dropbox is a free service that lets you bring your photos, docs, and videos anywhere and share them easily.
 - [Firefox](https://www.mozilla.org/en-US/firefox/) - A popular Web Browser with a lot of plugins/apps.
 - [Insync](https://www.insynchq.com) - Manage your Google Drive files straight from your Desktop.
+- [rclone](https://rclone.org/) - Rclone is a command-line program to manage files on cloud storage.
+It is a feature-rich alternative to cloud vendors' web storage interfaces.
 - [Tor](https://www.torproject.org/) - Tor is free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy.

 ## Development

 - [astyle](http://astyle.sourceforge.net/) - Artistic Style is a source code indenter, formatter, and beautifier for the C, C++, C++/CLI, Objective‑C, C# and Java programming languages.
 - [black](https://github.com/ambv/black) - Black is the uncompromising Python code formatter.
 - [Clion](https://www.jetbrains.com/clion/) - A cross-platform and powerful IDE for C/C++!